-The LM5017 device contains a dual level undervoltage lockout (UVLO) circuit.
-A summary of threshold voltages and operational states is provided in [Device Functional Modes](#).
-When the UVLO pin voltage is below 0.66 V, the regulator is in a low current shutdown mode.
-When the UVLO pin voltage is greater than 0.66V but less than 1.225 V, the regulator is in standby mode.
-In standby mode the $V{CC}$ bias regulator is active while the regulator output is disabled.
-When the $V{CC}$ pin exceeds the $V{CC}$ undervoltage threshold and the UVLO pin voltage is greater than 1.225 V, normal operation begins.
-An external set-point voltage divider from $V{IN}$ to GND can be used to set the minimum operating voltage of the regulator.
+The LM34927 device contains a dual-level UVLO circuit.
+When the UVLO pin voltage is below 0.66 V, the controller is in a low current shutdown mode.
+When the UVLO pin voltage is greater than 0.66 V but less than 1.225 V, the controller is in standby mode.
+In standby mode the V{CC} bias regulator is active while the regulator output is disabled.
+When the V{CC} pin exceeds the V{CC} undervoltage thresholds and the UVLO pin voltage is greater than 1.225 V, normal operation begins.
+An external set-point voltage divider from V{IN} to GND can be used to set the minimum operating voltage of the regulator.

-UVLO hysteresis is accomplished with an internal 20- $\mu$ A current source that is switched on or off into the impedance of the set-point divider.
+UVLO hysteresis is accomplished with an internal 20- μ A current source that is switched on or off into the impedance of the set-point divider.
 When the UVLO threshold is exceeded, the current source is activated to quickly raise the voltage at the UVLO pin.
-The hysteresis is equal to the value of this current times the resistance $R{UV2}$ .
+The hysteresis is equal to the value of this current times the resistance R{UV2} .

-If the UVLO pin is connected directly to the $V{IN}$ pin, the regulator will begin operation once the $V{CC}$ undervoltage is satisfied.
+If the UVLO pin is wired directly to the V{IN} pin, the regulator will begin operation once the V{CC} undervoltage is satisfied.

-Figure 11.
+Figure 17.
 UVLO Resistor Setting